programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figcaption>
 </figure>

-As with bar charts and line graphs, Express scatterplots contain some inherent interactivity; hovering over a unique data point will display the specific charge and the ages of both the accused and the victim.
-Clicking/double-clicking on the legend allows you to isolate certain elements.
+As you can see, scatterplots also contain some inherent interactivity: hovering over a unique data point will display the specific charge and the ages of both the accused and the victim.
+Clicking and double-clicking on the legend allows you to isolate certain elements.

 ### Facet Plots

-Facet plots are made up of the multiple subplots which a) share the same set of axes; and b) show a *subset* of the data (for the same set of variables).
+Facet plots are made up of the multiple subplots which a) share the same set of axes; and b) show a subset of the data (for the same set of variables).
 These can be made very easily in Plotly Express.
-First, using the same procedure as outlined in the above examples, you'll need to specify the *type* of graph which you want to use in your subplots.
+First, using the same procedure as outlined in the above examples, you'll need to specify the type of graph you want to use in your subplots.
 Second, the `facet_col` parameter allows you to specify which variable to use for splitting the data into subplots.
-In the example below, a 2x1 grid of bar charts is used to illustrate counts for the types of weapons used by suspects in homicide cases, within which one bar chart provides counts for *male* suspects and the other for their *female* counterparts:
+In the example below, a 2x1 grid of bar charts shows prosecution counts for each weapon type used by suspects in homicide cases.
+One bar chart provides counts for male suspects and the other for female suspects:

 ```python
 # Create DataFrame which groups by gender and weapon and adds a count ('size') column